-Tools used to diagnose brain tumors and monitor your progress and treatment include
+Tools that may be used to diagnose brain tumors and monitor your progress and treatment include

-- A Positron Emission Tomography (PET) scan is a procedure in which a small amount of radioactive glucose (sugar) is injected into a vein, and a scanner is used to make detailed, computerized pictures of areas inside the body where the glucose is used.
+- A PET scan is a procedure in which a small amount of radioactive glucose (sugar) is injected into a vein, and a scanner is used to make detailed, computerized pictures of areas inside the body where the glucose is used.

 - A small piece of tumor tissue is removed by a surgeon through a procedure known as a biopsy.
 The biopsy sample is then sent to a lab for review by a pathologist, a specialist that interprets and diagnoses disease changes in tissues and body fluids.
 Sometimes, a biopsy is done after surgical removal of the tumor, while in other instances the biopsy is a separate procedure.
 The goal of a biopsy is to help to establish a specific diagnosis.